Weekend Wanderlust: In search of silence in the Casentino forest

 Feeling a little like Alice in Wonderland, but with a tabby cat tailing me instead of a rabbit, I obeyed.
 “Permesso,” I called, tapping on the door frame.

 I found myself in a low-ceilinged stone cottage that seemed to have been reborn as a rustic-style meditation space, complete with flickering lanterns, and relaxing music coming from one of the nooks and crannies.
-I kept expecting the owner to appear and ask what I was doing there, but no one came.
+I waited for the owner to appear, but no one came.

 I sat down on a low wooden bench covered with cushions, watching the raindrops starting to hit the window pane, and closed my eyes.